Chapter 16 Solutions to Exercises

 - Create a variable called

-.
-Use a chi-squared test to assess if there is a relationship between a car being expensive and it being labeled as a “bad buy” (IsBadBuy
+expensivein thecarsdata that indicates if the vehicle cost is over$10,000.
+Use a chi-squared test to assess if there is a relationship between a car being expensive and it being labeled as a “bad buy” (IsBadBuy).

 cars = cars %>%